nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `course create course/COURSE_CODE`

 * Creates a new addressbook with course code `COURSE_CODE`
-* `COURSE_CODE` should be a string made up of alphabetical characters and numbers, with no special characters.
+* `COURSE_CODE` should be a string made up of alphanumeric characters, with no special characters.
 * `COURSE_CODE` must be specified.
 * `COURSE_CODE` address book must not exist.